ayoubyt/ComputorV1/README.md

 ### Features!

-  - it supports ahuman friendly mathematical synthacs
+  - it supports a human friendly mathematical synthax
     - all the following formats are supported
         ```sh
         python computor.py "3x^2 + 2x + 5 = x4 + 2"